 Firearm injuries

 Firearm injuries are a serious public health problem.
-In 2020, according to the Centers of Disease and Prevention (CDC) there were 45,222 firearm-related deaths in the United States.
+In 2020, according to the Centers for Disease Control and Prevention (CDC), there were 45,222 firearm-related deaths in the United States.
 However, more people are affected by firearm-related injuries than die each year.

 Firearm injury dashboard